Rojha-git/YT_cloned_app/README.md

    after that you can create your userid and password.

-8. after login to jenkins first of all click on "manage plugins" and install required plugins for Docker,Sonar,Nodejs and restart jenkins. also under the "tools" section configure jdk , nodejs , sonar scanner and under "system"  configure sonar server using server's console urls.
+8. after login to jenkins first of all click on "manage plugins" and install required plugins for Docker, Sonar, Nodejs , kubernetes and restart jenkins. also under the "tools" section configure jdk , nodejs , sonar scanner and under "system"  configure sonar server using server's console urls.

 9. Generate the access token from sonarqube , github , dockerhub and configure all this under the jenkins "credentials" so that jenkins can access all these.